In this story:

 The ancient art of pottery

-Trophies of ancient culture, the pottery uncovered from excavations have inspired artisans worldwide.
+Before we dive into the history of pottery, let's briefly cover what pottery is.
+Pottery is both the action of making clay objects and the clay objects themselves.
+So you can do pottery and sell pottery.
+It's been around for a long time, and the pottery uncovered from excavations has inspired artisans worldwide.
 To this day, the manufacture of pottery continues to follow a legacy of human ingenuity and artistic flair, beginning with those ancestors thousands of years ago.
-Potters have the opportunity to indulge in art therapy, express themselves, reconnect with nature and work against a commercial mass production cycle that has ultimately seen us detach ourselves from the everyday objects we use.
+Potters (those who make pottery) have the opportunity to indulge in art therapy, express themselves, reconnect with nature and work against a commercial mass production cycle that has ultimately seen us detach ourselves from the everyday objects we use.

 History of pottery

 The manufacture of clay bowls, baskets and pots first began in Asia, dating back to 14,000 BC.
 During the Stone Age, years later, the production of cooking pots was a reasonably simple process, requiring clay and a source of heat.
-Much of the Chinese pottery during this time used earthenware methods, firing pots in bonfires for short periods of time while climbing up to almost 900 degrees Celsius.
-Eventually influencing populations in Africa and Japan, clay objects assisted farmers in practices such as grain storage.
+Much of the Chinese pottery during this time used earthenware methods, firing pots in bonfires for short periods of time.
+These bonfires could climb up to almost 900 degrees Celsius!
+Eventually, this art made its way around the world, gaining popularity and influence in Africa and Japan, where clay objects assisted farmers in practices such as grain storage.

 Types of pottery

 Pottery has undergone countless transformations over the course of history.
-Long gone are the days when potters smeared clay around the insides of baskets and left objects out for the slow sun-dry.
-The 20th century has allowed seen a mass production of pottery, using a ‘jollying’ technique which has been described by some as a sort of mechanical adaptation of wheel throwing.
+Long gone are the days when potters smeared clay around the insides of baskets and left objects out for the slow sun-drying.
+The 20th century has seen a mass production of pottery, using a ‘jollying’ technique which has been described by some as a sort of mechanical adaptation of wheel throwing.
 Fired in a tunnel kiln after automatic drying, pottery transforms into deep reds, grey and blacks after the oxidation of chemicals.
-The basic types: earthenware, stoneware and porcelain, with their clay and firing variations, have been updated with ingenious and creative methods.
+The three basic types of pottery—earthenware, stoneware and porcelain, with their clay and firing variations, have been updated with ingenious and creative methods.

 Ceramics

-Though the original use of the term referred to clay objects fired in a kiln, a wide variety of materials, including glass and cements now fall under the term ‘ceramics’.
-Ceramics lends itself to the artistic strain of pottery, or ‘fine art pottery’ unlike the broader encompassing term pottery, relating to functional pots and dishes.
+Though the original use of the term 'ceramics' referred to clay objects fired in a kiln, a wide variety of materials, including glass and cements, now fall under the term.
+Unlike the broader term 'pottery', which refers to functional pots and dishes, 'ceramics' can be used to refer to fine art pottery—clay objects that have a decorative function.

 Interested in learning how to make your own ceramics?
-Get behind the wheel at a clay and sip wheel throwing class with Print Paint Pot where you’ll learn how to make a beautiful ceramic piece with creative couple Zena and Elgan.
+Get behind the wheel at a clay and sip wheel throwing class with Print Paint Pot where you’ll learn how to make a beautiful ceramic piece.
 Or get creative with clay at a clay hand building class with Clay Cartel in Marrickville and learn how to make and paint your own ceramic bowls, plates or pots.

-Whatever you choose, learning how to make ceramics is a great option if you’re looking for fun and hands-on team building activities.
-Enjoy a few hours of clay play with your team and watch all work-related stress melt away!
+Whatever you choose, learning how to make ceramics is a great option if you’re looking for a fun and hands-on activity.
+Enjoy a few hours of clay play and watch all stress melt away!

 Slip

-Slip, made from different coloured clay, is thin and easily applied to ceramics for means of decoration.
-Liquid slip can be brushed, sprayed and layered on, to create intricate designs.
+Slip, made from different coloured clay, is thin and easily applied to ceramics as a means of decoration.
+Liquid slip can be brushed, sprayed and layered on to create intricate designs.
 The earliest forms in Ancient Egypt were animal and scenic motifs painted in a white slip on a red body.
 During the 17th and 18th centuries, English slipwares feature yet another variation of slip design, using dotted and trailed patterns.

 Decoration

 Pottery is not limited to practicality but has served as an artistic expression of identity for Greek, Asian and Egyptian cultures across history.
-Ancient Greek vases are known for depictions of the daily lives of people, and stories of gods and goddesses.
-Other cultural décor uses carving, sgraffito methods of artistic expression.
+Ancient Greek vases are known for depictions of the daily lives of people and stories of gods and goddesses.

 Sgraffito